 Please check the Ministerio de Salud’s (ministry of health) website for the latest up to date information about coronavirus in Costa Rica.
 For news, check Teletica, the main local news channel in Costa Rica.
 Both in Spanish, so if you need to, you can use Google Translate.
 They have also created a website specifically for COVID-19 in Costa Rica (covid19.go.cr) including sanitary measures, news and more.

 Please only use these credible sites for information (I know it’s a little ironic since I’m writing a blog post about it but we only check those sites and we watch the press conference everyday.
 All information I have gathered on this blog post is straight from the Ministry of Health’s website.)
-The Ministerio de Salud and Teletica also post constantly on their Facebook page and do live videos of their press conferences.
 For news updates and reports in English, check Tico TImes.

 Do You Need to Wear a Mask in Costa Rica?

 Yes.
-Costa Rica requires masks for the general public when inside closed spaces except at home, in supermarkets, convenience stores, stores, airports, public buses, shuttles, trains, theaters, movie theaters, churches, banks, offices and for all public and commercial workers.
+Costa Rica requires masks for the general public when inside closed spaces (except at home or in hotel room), in supermarkets, convenience stores, stores, airports, public buses, shuttles, trains, theaters, movie theaters, churches, banks, offices and for all public and commercial workers.
 You also need to wear a mask inside public buses, taxis and at the bus stop.

 Likewise, establishments may prohibit anyone from entering if not wearing a masks.
-You don’t have to wear a mask when walking outside on the street as long as you are 1.8 meters (6 feet) apart from other people but if you are waiting at a bus stop, you do need to wear a mask or face shield.
+You don’t have to wear a mask when walking outside on the street as long as you are 1.8 meters (6 feet) apart from other people but if you are waiting at a bus stop, you do need to wear a mask.

-This applies for everyone in Costa Rica, tourist or local.
+This applies to everyone in Costa Rica, tourist or local.

 Is Costa Rica Flattening the Curve?